jac0b-w/AlbumPaper/README.md

 There is a short initial setup:

 1. Set your redirect URI and get your api keys and add them to config.ini (read below)
-2. Open ```album-art-wallpaper.exe```, ignore the error message a spotify webpage will pop up where you can authorise your Spotify account
+2. Open ```album-art-wallpaper.exe```, a spotify webpage will pop up where you can authorise your Spotify account
-3. ```Open album-art-wallpaper.exe``` again, you should be good to go.
+3. Start playing music and your desktop wallpaper will change

 If you are running the source you will also need to: